 This final transformation of Honeysuckle lands will be managed in a progressive manner over coming years, with HCCDC proposing to take sites to market as part of achieving the ambitious vision for the precinct and city evolution.

-From September to November this year, we undertook important community engagement focused on how the final development in the precinct should emerge, with a special focus on social, economic and environmental outcomes.
+In 2020, we invited the community to share their ideas and aspirations for how the final development of Honeysuckle lands should emerge, with a special focus on social, economic and environmental outcomes.

-The final three hectares of land has the potential to transform this final stage of Honeysuckle into an iconic gateway to the city as the future CBD, which is why community feedback about future use is so important.
+The final three hectares of land has the potential to transform Honeysuckle West into an iconic gateway to the city as the future CBD, and the community identified bold and ambitious objectives that will guide the future divestment of the Throsby and Wickham land parcels.

 The site and zoning